mattlavis-transform/validate-facets/README.md

-# Validate facets useed in search
+# Validate facets used in search

 ## Installation